wp-plugins/listly/readme.txt

 **Get more from your numbered list posts with Listly**

 Nobody questions if list posts work, we just believe there's a better way.
 We know social lists win.
-Making lists together is more fun.
-You can begin with just a few items - an imperfect list, then ask for help to enhance the list.
+Making lists together is more fun& more productive.
+Begin lists with just a few items - an imperfect list, then ask for help to enhance the list.
 It's a never ending task, that your community can drive.

 Your job is to source & seed list ideas.
 Ask questions in the form of lists.
 Why is talk radio engaging?
 Because it's about the audience playing an active role.
 Your listticles should be inviting & enaging.
 Start lists & share them to entice readers to contribute & participate.
 Don't attempt to be exhaustive & perfect.
 Leave gaps.
 Don't be a smarticle.
 Sharing all you know is not social.
 Leave room for mere mortals to help.
 Be imperfecticle.

 Imperfection is sexy.
 Your imperfections are sexy.
 The only person that does not know this is you.
 [Brené Brown knows it](http://www.ted.com/talks/brene_brown_on_vulnerability?language=en).
 [Yo Yo Ma does too](https://www.youtube.com/watch?v=7mev2jwvJ-k&feature=youtu.be).
 In sharing your imperfections, you let others shine.
 Being open to input lets you be generous.
-Perhaps that's not something you expected to read on a Wordpress plugin page, but [genrosity is a strategy] works(http://blog.list.ly/2013/08/20/generosity-as-a-strategy/).
+Perhaps that's not something you expected to read on a Wordpress plugin page, but [genrosity is a strategy](http://blog.list.ly/2013/08/20/generosity-as-a-strategy/).

 Collaborative lists that are embeddable & shareable will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse & embed your lists.
-You will get more views and engagement.
+You will get more views & engagement.

-A great static list will get stolen/copied/modified.
-A great Listly list will get embedded, shared & embedded
+- A great static list will get stolen/copied/ignored/forgotten/outdated
+- A great Listly list will get embedded, shared & maintained

 Your lists get more valuable with time not less & hence attract more people.
-This is the cycle of life wwhen your content can evolve.
+This is the cycle of life when your content can evolve because people can help.

 **Benefits of Authoring / Moderating / Administering List Posts with/via Listly:**